greg-hutchinson/agile/introduction/PITCHME.md

 @snap[midpoint span-75]
 - A lot of these practices came out of the software development realm.
 - I believe that they can be applied in many areas.
+@snapend

+---
+## Terminology
 - Put into production - means deliver value.
-@snapend
+- Dev Team - Any team that is delivering value to a customer